MrJuaumBR/PlataformerPygame/readme.md

 2- find the ``level_map`` variable

-    - It can be found at 40th line
+    - It can be found next to 45th line

 3- change it like you want
     - Above i will give a tiles dict